-It's one of the best cross-country road trips in the United States, driving from New York to Los Angeles, and passing through some of the country's most famous tourist attractions, national parks, and scenic routes in the country.
-This road trip is all about fun and enjoyment, not rushing through the drive.
+It's one of the best cross-country road trips in the United States, driving from New York to Los Angeles, and passing through some of the country's most famous tourist attractions, national parks, and scenic routes.
+This road trip is about fun and enjoyment, not rushing through the drive.

 Table of Contents: New York to LA Drive